Integrity - The Mountain That Has No Top

 When you keep your word to yourself and others, you grow in stature, you expand, your become powerful.
 You know yourself and someone of integrity, who is trustworthy and honourable even when nobody is looking.

-In order to perform at your optimum level, begin to see that “without integrity, nothing works”.
 If it doesn’t work for structures, organisations and goods we buy, why would it work for us.
 But we do go through life, as it not honouring our word works and just put our head in the sand, oblivious to the carnage that is happening around us.

 Hindrance To Our Word